Why Voice-First Reporting Beats Forms for EHS

 Most observation programs underperform not because workers do not want to report, but because reporting friction is too high and feedback loops are absent.
 Paper forms take too long.
 Digital forms require too many taps.
 Both demand vocabulary and taxonomy knowledge.

-Haloehs Observation removes the friction.
+HaloEHS Observation removes the friction.
 A worker presses one button, describes what they see, and the AI handles transcription, classification, routing, and form-fill.
 The complete observation lands as structured data without the worker ever opening a form.

 Six capabilities that turn observation from a paperwork burden into a working safety loop.